Close

 Overview

 Wetlands are among the critical ecosystems that play a major role in climate change, biodiversity and hydrology.
 The 2017 World Wetlands Days particularly highlighted how wetlands help cope with disasters such as floods and tides.
-As part of the Polder2C's Interreg project, experiments on the polder of the Living Lab Hedwige-Prosperpolder (LLHPP), on the Dutch-Belgian border, will lead to the partial destruction of the site and to wetland restoration.
-This is a unique opportunity to monitor its evolution in a maritime context of rising sea levels and this is the main objective of the SCO EO4Wetlands project.
+As part of the Polder2C's Interreg project, experiments on the polder of the Living Lab Hedwige-Prosperpolder (LLHPP), on the Dutch-Belgian border, will lead to the partial destruction of a seawall and to wetland restoration.
+This was a unique opportunity to monitor itsevolution in a maritime context faced with rising sea levels and, more broadly, global warming.
+To achieve this goal, the multiplicity and availability of Earth observation data offer new tools.

 Application site(s)